Nadjeźda Kaarma, who is a living legend, now shows, how easy is to start with your food business with help of FoodDocs.

 - Waste management.
 Including a secured and working waste management system ensures food safety auditors and customers alike that your food business is operating cleanly and is contributing to the protection of the environment.

 - Employee hygiene.
 One of the major sections of a food safety audit is how your employees conduct themselves during your operations to minimize the risk of food contamination.
 Employee hygiene pertains to the cleanliness of your employees, their proper attire, and hygiene practices such as hand-washing.

 During an audit, your food safety auditor will make remarks about these key areas.
 Should any points need improvement, you are required to address them and comply with a reinspection.
-These points for improvement may either be urgent that needs immediate action or points which can be done without haste.
+These points for improvement may either be urgent that need immediate action or points which can be done without haste.
 During your actual audit, take important notes that the auditor emphasizes as you can use these for further improving your operations and maintaining a competitive position in the whole supply chain.

 Third-party food safety auditing companies

 The entire process of third-party audits is conducted by independent firms that specialize in food safety regulations about evaluating food business operations.
 This type of audit is usually conducted for certification purposes or in preparation for a mandated food safety audit by government agencies.
 They help identify the key areas of your operations that need improvement and the strengths of your team.

 Audit reports can serve as your golden ticket to many different types of certifications.
 Several audit processes are recognized by international organizations such as the Global Food Safety Initiative (GFSI).
 This makes any report by an accredited food processor recognizable in different locations.

 Here is a list of some of the third-party food safety audit companies that are known in the food manufacturing industry:

 - Safe Food Alliance